Hellcow: Powers and abilities

 Before becoming a vampire, Bessie could produce more milk than the average cow and hence was well-favored by her owner.
 As Hellcow, she possesses characteristics tantamount to that of Dracula's, such as being able to suck blood from humans and being immortal.
 She could transform into a half-cow, half-bat form, and an intangible gas cloud.

 Reception

-In August 2009, Time listed Hellcow as one of the "Top 10 Oddest Marvel Characters".
-Similarly, Status Magazine included Hellcow in its list of "Top 5 Weirdest Marvel Characters" in April 2012.
+Numerous Internet critics have commented on the bizarre premise behind Hellcow.
 Bjarki Dagur of Filmophilia found Hellcow to be either "the worst idea for a character I have ever heard, or the greatest thing that has ever existed" in his 2012 article "Best/Worst: Marvel Heroes That Should/Should Never Get Movies".

-In 2022, CBR.com ranked Hell Cow 7th in their "10 Most Important Marvel Vampires" list.